How Many Milliliters In One Milligram

 Before we tackle the core question, let's clarify the fundamental units involved.

 • Milliliter (mL): A unit of volume, measuring the amount of three-dimensional space occupied by a substance.
 Imagine a small cube; its volume would be measured in milliliters.
-1 milliliter is equal to 1 cubic centimeter (cm³).
+1 milliliter is equal to 1 cubic centimeter (cm³) And that's really what it comes down to..

 • Milligram (mg): A unit of mass, measuring the amount of matter in a substance.
 Mass is essentially the quantity of "stuff" that makes up an object.
 A larger object generally has a greater mass than a smaller object.
 Weight, often used interchangeably with mass in everyday life, is actually the force exerted on a mass by gravity.